danwing/cidfi/draft-wing-cidfi.md

 On each connection to a server:

   1. On connection to a server, a client learns that the server supports CIDFI ({{server-supports-cidfi}}).
-  2. Client contacts the network elements learned from step (1) and requests their participation.
+  2. Client contacts the network elements learned from {{discovery}} and requests their participation.
   3. Network elements connect to the server by using the same 5-tuple as the client's existing QUIC session with the server.
 This is the metadata